esl/MongooseIM/doc/open-extensions/muc_light.md

 </message>
 ```

-`hag88` has been kicked oout of the room and therefore gets only their own affiliation change of type 'none'.
+`hag88` has been kicked out of the room and therefore gets only their own affiliation change of type 'none'.

 ```xml
 <message from='coven@muclight.shakespeare.lit'